Adam Enfroy Logo

 Using the right webinar software makes it easy to send your webinar recording to those that registered but didn’t attend.

-This is a great way to increase the ROI of your webinar and get more people engaged with your content.
+You can then increase the ROI of your webinar and get more people engaged with your content.

 How To Promote Your Webinars

-Considering which marketing tools you will use to promote your webinars is just as crucial as the webinar itself.
+Considering which marketing tools you will use to promote your webinars is as crucial as the webinar itself.

 The question of free webinar software and its usefulness in a marketing context looms large in the minds of many.